helium/HIP/0018-oracle-arb-fix.md

 * At block 201, a new oracle price of $1.00 is established (with no delay) and the burn transaction is not in this block.
 * At block 202, the token burn transaction is now invalid and will be dropped.
 It could theoretically be rebroadcast at a later time or the user could submit a new transaction with the same nonce to invalidate the transaction.

 ## Successful Burn

+* A user submits a token burn right after block 200 is forged.
+Oracle price at that time is $1.10 and the *minimum conversion price set is $1.00*.
+* At block 201, a new oracle price of $1.00 is established (with no delay) and the burn transaction is not in this block.
+* At block 202, the token burn transaction remains valid and may be picked up as long as the accepted oracle price remains above $1.00.

+# Arbitrage Attempts with Solution Implemented
+[arbitrage-attempts-with-solution-implemented]: #arbitrage-attempts-with-solution-implemented

+## Down Market

+* Oracle price is $1.10 and a user submits a token burn for 1 HNT right after block 200 is forged, with no specified minimum conversion price
+* At block 201, a new oracle price of $1.00 is predicted
+* At block 202, the token burn is processed and the $1 HNT has become $1.00 in DC
+* At block 203, a state channel opened
+* At block 204, a state channel is closed burning $1.00 in DC for the arbiteur's gateways
+* At block 215 (after grace period of state channel), rewards are calculated and $1 in HNT is rewarded to the arbiteur's gateways at the rate of $1.10 since none of the predicted prices have taken effect

+ 	⇒ the colluding gateway is awarded $1.00/$1.10 ~= 0.90 HNT, thus netting -0.10 HNT

+ ## Up Market

+* Oracle price is $0.90 and a user submits a token burn for 1 HNT right after block 200 is forged, with no specified minimum conversion price
+* At block 201, a new oracle price of $1.00 is predicted
+* At block 202, the token burn is processed and the $1 HNT has become $0.90 in DC, since the $0.90 price is still active
+* At block 203, a state channel opened
+* At block 204, a state channel is closed burning $0.90 in DC for the arbiteur's gateways

+ 	⇒ the colluding gateway is awarded $0.90/$0.90 ~= 0.90 HNT, thus netting 0 HNT

+## Successful Burn